MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 You can customize the chatbot's style by overriding the default Cascade Style Sheet (CSS) classes.
 To do so, add a style tag to the header template and follow these steps to override the values.

-1. Go to code editor of the site.
+1. Go to site's code editor.
 1. From **Explorer navigation**, expand the **web-templates** folder.
 1. Open **Header.html**.
 1. Add your style tag.